oliverclothes/offline_karel/README.md

 # Offline Karel extended

-Oh no...
-I just realized I broke everything.
-I don't really know how the code execution works.

-I might have to rewrite how code executes.
-It's a bit hacky right now.
+I am in the process of splitting this project into multiple files and cleaning up the code as much as I can.

-### You can [try offline karel](https://coproductional.com/oli/offline_karel5.html) on coproductional.com
+### You can [try offline karel, v1.0](https://coproductional.com/oli/ok_v1.html) on coproductional.com

 ![image](https://github.com/user-attachments/assets/fc6525b6-f0ba-4343-ad1f-5fe2b2e1b7ff)